BCG Vaccination – call 020 7317 7751

 The second appointment will take place 48 hours later during which the results of the Mantoux test will be examined and our team will determine whether the BCG vaccine needs to be administered.

-The BCG and Mantoux clinics at the Royal Free Travel Health and Immunisation Clinic run once a month with limited capacity.
+The BCG and Mantoux clinics at the Royal Free Travel Health and Immunisation Clinic run twice a month with limited capacity.

 Please call our dedicated enquiries team today on 020 7317 7751 to book your appointment.